PatrickJTaylor/exa-amd/CONTRIBUTING.md

 - Place tests under `tests/` using `pytest` conventions.
 - Write unit tests for all new functionality (when possible).
-- All PRs must pass tests locally and in CI.
+- All PRs/MRs must pass tests locally and in CI.
 - For components that rely on licensed tools (e.g., VASP):
-  - Validate via by running the [`workflows/`](https://github.com/ML-AMD/exa-amd/tree/main/workflows) on the CeFeIn system.
+  - Validate by running the [`workflows/`](https://github.com/ML-AMD/exa-amd/tree/main/workflows) on the CeFeIn system.
-  - Summarize manual validation steps and results in the PR description.
+  - Summarize manual validation steps and results in the PR/MR description.

 ---

 ## Performance Requirements

-Performance (how fast we explore new structures for a given system) is critical for exa-AMD:
+Performance is critical for exa-AMD:

 - Ensure every change does not degrade performance.
 - Optimize hardware usage: